3electrons/dydx-v3-client-webpack/README.md

 # dydx-v3-client-webpack
 ### Attempt to build webpack dxdy-v3-client bundle
 Does compile - but not verfied yet if does work.

+### Changelog

+16.05.2022 - Added simple web/index.html - to test bundle

 ## Builiding and usage
 ``` bash